If you run a business, you need a broadband package that lets you work without restrictions.

 The cheapest broadband is not necessarily the best but there are several things you can do to make sure you get a good deal:

-Compare total monthly costs: Remember to include the price of line rental, along with any up front charges like installation or equipment fees.
+Compare total monthly costs: This includes the price of line rental, and you should also check up front charges like installation or equipment fees.

 Look for introductory offers: These could save you money when you first sign up but remember that prices could increase after the offer period is up.